Freemasonry

+All three traditions have evolved over time from their original forms and can all refer to themselves as Regular and to other Grand Lodges as Irregular.
 The basic, local organisational unit of Freemasonry is the Lodge.
-These private Lodges are usually supervised at the regional level (usually coterminous with a state, province, or national border) by a Grand Lodge or Grand Orient.
+These private Lodges are usually supervised at the regional level by a Grand Lodge or a Grand Orient.
 There is no international, worldwide Grand Lodge that supervises all of Freemasonry; each Grand Lodge is independent, and they do not necessarily recognise each other as being legitimate.

-The degrees of Freemasonry retain the three grades of medieval craft guilds, those of Entered Apprentice, Journeyman or fellow (now called Fellowcraft), and Master Mason.
+The degrees of Freemasonry are the three grades of medieval craft guilds: Entered Apprentice, Journeyman or Fellow of the craft, and Master Mason.
 The candidate of these three degrees is progressively taught the meanings of the symbols of Freemasonry and entrusted with grips, signs, and words to signify to other members that he has been so initiated.
 The degrees are part allegorical morality play and part lecture.
-These three degrees form Craft (or Blue Lodge) Freemasonry, and members of any of these degrees are known as Freemasons or Masons.
-There are additional degrees, which vary with locality and jurisdiction, and are usually administered by their own bodies (separate from those who administer the Craft degrees).
+These three degrees form Craft Freemasonry, and members of any of these degrees are known as Free-Masons, Freemasons or Masons.
+Once the Craft degrees have been conferred upon a Mason, he is qualified to join various "Concordant bodies" which offer additional degrees.
+These organisations are usually administered separately from the Grand Lodges who administer the Craft degrees.
+The extra degrees vary with locality and jurisdiction.
+In addition to these bodies, there are further organisations outside of the more traditional rites of Freemasonry that require an individual to be a Master Mason before they can join.

-Due to misconceptions about Freemasonry’s tradition of not discussing its rituals with non-members, the fraternity has become associated with many conspiracy theories.
+Throughout its history Freemasonry has received criticism and opposition on religious and political grounds.
+The Catholic Church, some Protestant denominations and certain Islamic countries or entities have expressed opposition to or banned membership in Freemasonry.
+Opposition to Freemasonry is sometimes rooted in antisemitism or conspiracy theories, and Freemasons have been persecuted by authoritarian states.

 Masonic lodge

 The Masonic lodge is the basic organisational unit of Freemasonry.

+Lodge activities and meetings

+The Masonic Lodge meets regularly to conduct various activities.
+While practices vary by jurisdiction, Rite and local tradition, there are common elements across Freemasonry.

-The Lodge meets regularly and conducts the usual formal business of any small organisation (approve minutes, elect new members, appoint officers and take their reports, consider correspondence, bills and annual accounts, organise social and charitable events, etc.).
-In addition to such business, the meeting may perform a ceremony to confer a Masonic degree or receive a lecture, which is usually on some aspect of Masonic history or ritual.
-At the conclusion of the meeting, the Lodge may hold a formal dinner, or festive board, sometimes involving toasting and song.
+In many jurisdictions, Lodges conduct the usual formal business of any small organisation during regular meetings.
+This includes approving minutes, electing new members, appointing officers and taking their reports, considering correspondence, reviewing bills and annual accounts, and organising social and charitable events.

+However, some Lodges, Rites and jurisdictions consider an opened Lodge to be a sacred space where profane business activities are strictly forbidden.
+In these traditions, administrative matters are typically conducted either before the Lodge is formally opened, in a separate business meeting or handled by special committees outside of Lodge meetings.

+Whether business is conducted during an opened Lodge or not, all Masonic meetings include ritual work and also educational activities such as: